kakyoism/kkappkit/README.md

 The order of fields in the JSON file represents the vertical order of appearance of their generated widgets.

 CAUTION: A top-level field name must be all-lowercase ASCII characters.
-This is because we use it as the Tkinter widget name, which demands it that way.
+This is because we use it as the Tkinter widget name, and Tkinter requires these names to be that way.
 You may wonder "Why not fix the casing in the kit?"
 This is because JSON is case-sensitive, so we might end up with conflicting fields that would differ in JSON only by case, but would look the same to Tkinter if we fixed it only before feeding Tkinter.

 ### Banner